larispeight/larissa-speight-portfolio/README.md

 *A cozy, floral-inspired portfolio showcasing web development and design projects.*

 Hi!
 I’m **Larissa Speight**, a web developer and designer with a background in marketing.
-I create clean, engaging websites and visually appealing design pieces.
+I create clean, engaging websites and design pieces, focusing on **cozy and modern aesthetics**.

 Check out my work live here: